Nanxunx/CBHW/README.md

 # Turtle335Converter

-Convert WoW 3.3.5a assets to Vanilla 1.12.x / Turtle WoW 1.18.1 compatible resources.
+Convert World of Warcraft 3.3.5a assets into resources compatible with Vanilla 1.12.x/ Turtle WoW 1.18.1.

 ## Current implementation status